-- Northwestern University reports wages to the State of Illinois, Maryland, New York, Wisconsin, and the District of Columbia (Washington DC).
+- Northwestern University reports wages to the State of Illinois, California, Florida, Pennsylvania, Maryland, New York, and Wisconsin.
 If you are a resident of another state and are subject to income tax, it is your responsibility to file the appropriate tax returns with that state.
 For Illinois, Maryland, New York, Wisconsin and the District of Columbia, the same payments that are subject to federal income tax are also subject to state income tax.

 Box 17: State Income Tax

-- Illinois income tax is a flat 5% of taxable earnings less withholding allowances.
-The District of Columbia, Maryland and Wisconsin use a table of rates graduated to the employee’s income.
+- Illinois income tax is a flat 3.75% of taxable earnings less withholding allowances; Pennsylvania is a flat 3.07%.
+California, Maryland, New York, and Wisconsin use a table of rates graduated to the employee’s income.